stacscan/stacs-ci/README.md

 ## What is it?

-STACS is a [YARA](https://virustotal.github.io/yara/) powered static credential scanner which suports source code, binary file formats, analysis of nested archives, composable rulesets and ignore lists, and SARIF reporting.
+STACS is a [YARA](https://virustotal.github.io/yara/) powered static credential scanner which supports source code, binary file formats, analysis of nested archives, composable rule-sets and ignore lists, and SARIF reporting.

 This repository contains a set of modules to enable integration of STACS with commonly used CI / CD systems.
 Currently, supported is: